 The table is based on an ArrayDataProvider - a variable that keeps an array of the records being edited on the client - allowing you to modify them over time (unlike ServiceDataProvider).
 Note that in the new March version of Visual Builder (19.4.3) we updated the ADP implementation so in the source you'll see this as "type": "vb/ArrayDataProvider2".

 The actual editing is done on an object that replicates the current row being edited - this way when you change values we don't need to refresh the full array on each field change.
 Once you are done with the editing of the row, we update the array of records modifying just the row that you changed.
 We leverage two events on the table to catch the beginning and end of the row editing process.

 The demo shows one approach to saving the data to the backend - sending a REST call to the backend to update each of the rows from the array.
 This of course is not the recommended approach - since you can be much more efficient sending just the rows that changes, and batching those transactions into a single REST request.
-I'm planning to have another blog entry showing this approach in the future.
+I'm planning to have another blog entry showing this approach in the future [Update - the blog about this is here].
 Another approach you could take is to send an updated row to the backend immediately as you leave the editing mode.
 This is assuming your use case is ok with this immediate commit without an additional operation by the user (such as clicking a save button).

 Here is the full process end to end:

 If you are looking to skip some parts then the flow is with time stamps so you can fast forward to the parts you need:

 If you found this video useful, you should also look at these two follow ups that cover additional tips: